RUMOUR HAS IT! Nivin Pauly To Star In Mammootty's Biopic?

 The team had earlier made a short film based on Mammootty's life, which was titled as Nakshathrangalude Rajakumaran.
 The short film, which was jointly produced by Nivin Pauly-Aju Varghese duo and directed by Jude Anthany Joseph.

 Nakshathrangalude Rajakumaran was finished by 2011 but got released on YouTube in 2014.
-The short film went on to become an instant success and garnered wide appreciations from both the Mammootty fans and common audiences.
+The short film went on to become an instant success, and garnered wide appreciations from both the Mammootty fans and common audiences.

-Later, director Jude had revealed that he is planning to make a biopic based on Mammootty's life, and the megastar has given his consent for the project.
-He also revealed that Nivin Pauly has been finalised to play the role of Mammootty.

-But after a few months, it was reported that the project has been shelved.
-Even though the rumours regarding the revival of the Mammootty project have started doing rounds once again, Jude Anthany Joseph and Nivin Pauly are yet to make an official confirmation.